10 Ways to Improve your Credit Score

 Your credit score is based on the information held in your credit report.
 This score is an important part of your financial picture.
 Lenders combine your credit score with the information in your credit report to assess your risk as a borrower – super important if you’re planning on applying for a mortgage, credit card or loan!
 It can also affect your ability to get mobile phone contracts, monthly car insurance, bank accounts and more.
 The aim of this guide is to help you understand and boost your credit score.

 1. Fix mistakes on your report

 Your report contains information such as how much money you’ve borrowed and if you repay bills on time.
 If your credit report isn’t correct then your credit score won’t be either.
-If there is a mistake on your report, you will need to dispute the information.
+You should dispute any incorrect information.
 If it does turn out to be an error, the relevant credit reference agency has to correct it.
 Wrong addresses can also have a disproportionate impact so it’s worth checking those too!